PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day3.md

 2. Evaluate the feasibility of the AI topic by critically assessing its possible application(s) within a real-life (business) setting
 3. Acquire, evaluate, and use information from sources to meet the information needs for the Minority Report presentation assignment
 4. Effectively read a research paper by applying Keshav's three-pass method
+5. Describe the main tasks, skills, and responsibilities of a data scientist

 ## Questions or issues?